williamdemeo/TypeFunc/Agda/README.md

 ## Installing Agda on Ubuntu 13.04

-1. Put the directory $HOME/.cabal/bin in your path:
+1. Put the directory $HOME/.cabal/bin in your path; e.g., put the following line in your $HOME/.profile file:

         export PATH=$PATH:$HOME/.cabal/bin